As with all energy and fuel supply chains, there are potential pitfalls if you don’t carry out due diligence when choosing a supplier.

 Ready for some HVO fuel for thought?

-Derived from sustainable vegetable fat and oil waste, HVO is a 100% biodegradable renewable diesel (DERV) that meets EN15940 standard for paraffinic fuels.
+Certas Energy HVO is produced from waste and residue derived feedstocks, HVO is a 100% biodegradable renewable diesel (DERV) that meets EN15940 standard for paraffinic fuels.

 These properties combined make HVO an ideal choice for businesses that want to realise significant carbon reduction without compromising productivity or incurring capital investment costs.